stephenjlovell/gopher_check/readme.md

 # GopherCheck

 An open-source, UCI chess engine written in Go!
+Available under the MIT License.

 GopherCheck supports a subset of the Universal Chess Interface (UCI) protocol.
 To use GopherCheck, you'll need a UCI-compatible chess GUI such as [Arena Chess](http://www.playwitharena.com/ "Arena Chess") or [Scid vs. PC](http://scidvspc.sourceforge.net/ "Scid vs. PC").